Lockdown rules are changing on May 17, following the all-clear for the next stage of the lockdown roadmap to go ahead as planned.

 - Gyms and leisure centres to resume indoor fitness classes, up to six people.

-- Indoor entertainment venues, including cinemas and children’s soft play areas, to reopen.
+- Indoor entertainment venues, including children’s soft play areas and cinemas can reopen.

-- Hotels, hostels and B&Bs to accept bookings for overnight stays from groups of multiple households.
+- B&Bs, hostels and hotels to accept bookings for overnight stays from groups of multiple households.

 - Weddings, receptions, wakes and funerals with up to 30 people in attendance.